GLIBK — Liberty Capital Corporation

 1. Key Financial Results and Metrics:

-- Revenue: GCI Liberty, Inc. reported record revenue of over $1 billion for the year, a 3% increase year-over-year.
-Q4 revenue was $262 million, flat compared to the prior year.
+- Revenue: Achieved record revenue of over $1 billion for the year, a 3% increase year-over-year.

-- Debt and Leverage: Total principal debt stood at approximately $1 billion, with a net leverage ratio of 2.3 times and consolidated net leverage of 1.6 times at year-end.
+- Debt and Leverage: Total principal debt was approximately $1 billion, with a net leverage ratio of 2.3 times and consolidated net leverage of 1.6 times.

 2. Strategic Updates and Business Highlights:

-- Completed a fully subscribed rights offering, raising approximately $300 million for general corporate purposes and potential strategic acquisitions.
+- Rights Offering: Completed a fully subscribed rights offering generating approximately $300 million in net proceeds, aimed at general corporate purposes and potential strategic acquisitions.

 3. Forward Guidance and Outlook:

-- Long-term CapEx is expected to trend back to historical levels of 15% to 20% of revenue after the Alaska plan build-out.
+- Long-term CapEx Trends: Following the completion of the Alaska plan, CapEx is expected to revert to historical levels of 15% to 20% of revenue.

-- Positive macroeconomic developments in Alaska, including potential oil and gas activity, could drive demand for services.
+- Market Conditions: Positive outlook on Alaska's economy due to potential oil and gas developments, which could increase demand for services.

 4. Bad News, Challenges, or Points of Concern:

-- There was a decline in data subscribers (3% year-over-year) attributed to wireless substitution and competition from services like Starlink.
+- Data Subscriber Decline: Experienced a 3% year-over-year decline in data subscribers, attributed to wireless substitution and competition from other providers, including Starlink.

 5. Notable Q&A Insights:

-- CapEx spending is expected to peak in the second and third quarters, with significant investments in wireless and urban wired networks to support 5G and DOCSIS 4.0 implementations.
+- CapEx Spending Cadence: CapEx is expected to peak in the second and third quarters, with significant investments in rural wireless and urban wired networks as part of the Alaska plan.

-Overall, GCI Liberty, Inc. demonstrated strong financial performance in 2025, with strategic initiatives aimed at enhancing connectivity and expanding service offerings, despite facing challenges in subscriber metrics and competition.
+Overall, GCI Liberty, Inc. reported a strong financial performance in 2025, with strategic initiatives focused on network improvements and customer growth, despite facing challenges in subscriber retention and competitive pressures.